 Data Quality (DQ) in an Agile World

 To paraphrase Ford Motor Company, quality is job one in agile.
 This includes data quality.
-Having said that, few agile methods directly address data quality and in fact few of them address data issues at all.
-The Agile Data (AD) method is of course an exception.
-This article explores two issues: What is data quality and how does data quality fit into agile ways of working (WoW)?
+Having said that, few agile methods directly address data quality, and in fact, few of them address data issues at all.
+The Agile Data (AD) method is an exception.

 Defining Data Quality